Elering/estfeed-datahub-docs/eng/35-error_codes.md

 - `opp.error.validation.connection-state-participant-should-match-market-participant-identification`: 'Participant should match with market participant identification'
 - `opp.error.validation.connection-state-preferred-date-can-be-sent-by-os-only`: 'Preferred date can be sent by Open Supplier only'
 - `opp.error.validation.connection-state-estimated-date-can-be-sent-by-go-and-iso-only`: 'Estimated date can be sent by Grid Operator or Closed Distribution Network'
+- `opp.error.validation.connection-state-preferred-date-cannot-be-in-past`: 'Preferred date cannot be in the past'
+- `opp.error.validation.connection-state-estimated-date-cannot-be-in-past`: 'Estimated date cannot be in the past'

 Business errors: